How does DISTILL x 5 calculate Batch Costs?

-After discussions with accounting professionals and distillers, we determined that inventory averages would provide the most accurate and useful data for batch costing, as spirit is so commonly blended that lot-based purchase prices become largely irrelevant.
+After discussions with both accounting professionals and distillers, we determined that Inventory Average Unit Costs would provide the most accurate and useful data for Batch Costing, as spirit is so commonly blended that lot-based purchase prices become largely irrelevant.

-What if I already have inventory in the system?
+What if I already have Raw Material/Supply Inventory in the system with no value?

-- Divide freight by the number of weight units received.
-Divide the freight charged by the number of units received, then add that number to the per-unit cost of each material.
+Divide freight by the number of weight units received: Divide the Freight charged by the number of units received on the Purchase Order, then add that value to the per-unit cost of each material.
 For example: $200 Freight Cost on a Purchase Order of 2500 total Units = addition of $0.08 to each Received Item's original Unit Cost.

-- Assign it to one inventory item.
-Divide the freight charged by the number of units of that material received, then add it to the per-unit cost of that material.
+Assign freight to one inventory item: Divide the Freight charged by the number of units of that material received, then add it to the per-unit cost of that material.
 For example: $200 Freight Cost assigned to one Receipt of 1000 Units at $1.00/Unit = new Unit Cost of $1.20.

 In short, we aren’t.
 Aging is a calculation that each distillery determines internally, so there is no universally-accepted way for us to account for spirit appreciation.
 We don’t require time keeping in Dx5, nor do we ask for depreciable asset values, so there’s no way for us to include labor or overhead.

-Because barrels vary in use/reuse by distillery and are a depreciating asset, we’ve elected to leave them out of DISTILL x 5's Batch Cost calculations.
-A potential workaround for those interesting in tracking Barrel costs include adding Barrels to Dx5 as a Raw Material and Recipe ingredient – contact Dx5 Support if you’d like to learn more.
+Because Barrels vary greatly in use/reuse by distillery and are considered a depreciating asset, we’ve elected to leave them out of DISTILL x 5's Batch Cost calculations.
+A potential workaround for those interesting in tracking Barrel costs include adding Barrels to Dx5 as a Raw Material and Recipe ingredient – contact Dx5 Support if you’d like to learn more about this workaround process!

-It depends on the type of loss.
-If an entire batch is going down the drain, the whole batch value will dump.
-If you’re only logging a partial batch loss though, like on a bottling run, you won’t see a loss in batch cost.
-Instead, we just keep the value with the remaining active batch, making each drop of spirit just a little bit more valuable.
+It depends on the type of Loss.
+If an entire Batch is going down the drain, the entire Dx5 Batch Cost will follow the Dump.
+If Users are only logging a Partial Batch Loss, for example during Distillation Collection or a Bottling Run, they won’t see any Loss in Batch Cost.
+Instead, Dx5 keeps/divides the Batch Cost among the remaining active spirit, making each drop of spirit a little bit more valuable.

-Recalibrating a batch will not change the total value of the batch, so adjusting the volume will either increase or decrease the cost per wine gallon - you can absolutely adjust the cost after Recalibrating following the Set New Batch Cost article steps (linked above), if needed.
+Recalibrating a Batch will not effect the total value of the Batch, so a Volume Recalibration will either increase or decrease the Batch Cost per Wine Gallon - users can absolutely adjust the cost after Recalibrating following the Set New Batch Cost article steps (linked above), if needed.